Ekroes/fortunes/README.md

 This is a project to demonstrate a console app using JDBC for data load/save.
 Tracks quotes / fortune cookie sayings, with the inital set pre-loaded from a file.

+## Getting Start

+Fork this project on github, so you have your own copy.
+Then find the green "Clone or download" button, to get the url to clone it.
+Then from git bash, do:

+    git clone <yoururl>

+After you have a copy of the project locally, go into Eclipse.
+File, Import, From Existing Workspace, (browse to the folder), checkbox the project name fortunes.
+Then tell it Finish.

+Wait a moment for the compile to finish, and then move on to Setup.

 ## Setup

 1. Verify that 'javadbapp' user exists in your database, or see below for how to create it.